MicrosoftDocs/bot-docs/articles/v4sdk/skill-actions-in-dialogs.md

 - An Azure subscription (to deploy your skill).
 If you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - Optionally, a [LUIS](https://www.luis.ai/) account.
 (For more information, see how to [add natural language understanding to your bot](bot-builder-howto-v4-luis.md).)
 - A copy of the **skills skillDialog** sample in [**C#**](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/csharp_dotnetcore/81.skills-skilldialog#readme), [**JavaScript**](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/javascript_nodejs/81.skills-skilldialog#readme), [**Java**](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/java_springboot/81.skills-skilldialog#readme), or [**Python**](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/python/81.skills-skilldialog#readme).

-> [!NOTE]
-> Starting with version 4.11, you do not need an app ID and password to test a skill locally in the Emulator.
-An Azure subscription is still required to deploy your skill to Azure.

 ## About this sample